 Most people’s experience of electric outdoor heaters will be from those outside pubs, restaurants and cafes, The vast majority of these are older style “quartz halogen” type of heaters which are “shortwave”.
 These heaters can give off a high level of light which “glares” making them uncomfortable to be near for any length of time.
 Thankfully outdoor heating technology has moved a long way and we only supply much more comfortable low glare or zero light types of heater.

 Herschel’s infrared patio heaters fall into the following ranges:

 Our zero light infrared heaters produce no visible light and give off a gentle, warm but not “hot” level of heat.
 Because the level of heat is less intense, when used outdoors they are only effective in covered, sheltered areas.

 They are very popular in rooms which open to the outdoors and high-end bars and restaurants where discreet heating is required without any light.
 They are very much “designer” heaters and form our Zero light (designer) range.

 Herschel’s Sunset range of heaters all have our latest generation woven carbon fibre heating lamps.
-This products a very comfortable level of heat (known as middlewave) with a deep orange warm glow.
+This produces a very comfortable level of heat with a deep orange warm glow.
 They create a very cosy atmosphere and the lamps are ultra-long life (up to 10,000 hours).